-The IUCN (International Union for Conservation of Nature) listed 26,832 protected areas in the world, covering in total 7,539 million ha.
-Of these areas, 974 are situated in Africa and cover 175 million ha.
-In total, 6.8% of Africa has the status of protected area.
+The International Union for Conservation of Nature listed 26.832 protected areas in the world, of which 974 are situated in Africa.
 Not all protected areas have the same status.
 IUCN distinguishes eight categories: I=nature reserve, Ia=scientific reserve, Ib=wilderness, II=national park, III=scenic reserve, IV=national reserve, V=area of outstanding beauty, VI= flora and fauna protection area.
 Also in Mali and Guinea a network of protected areas is established.
 The categories of protected areas used in Mali and Guinea are I, II, IV and VI.
 See the interactive viewer on protected areas for spatial details.

 In the past decades the system of protected areas (PA's) in Mali has developed into a network which covers most of the areas with a high biological interest or representative ecosystems.
 Although the biodiversity in Mali is under high pressure, the PA's still hold important populations of fauna which are representative for the region.
 Since 1995 the legalisation of PA’s in Mali was revised resulting in seven official categories of PA’s.

 - National Parks: There are two National Parks, Wongo and Kouroufing Wongo, which are part of the Biosphere Reserve Boucle de Baoulé.
 Also the former National Park of Boucle de Baoulé is part of the Biosphere Reserve;

 - Faunal Reserve: Mali recognises five Faunal Reserves : Nema Wula, Mande Wula, Niénendougou, Talikourou and Kéniébaoulé.
 Néma Wula and Mandé Wula are part of the proposed Biosphere Reserve of Bafing-Falémé and are situated in the Senegal Basin;